 • $10.2 million investment in Wembley Primary School to upgrade and modernise the school’s main building as part of the Victorian 2021/22 Budget.
 Not only will this give our students new classrooms and learning spaces, it’ll create good jobs for Victorians.

-• The Andrews Labor Government is rolling out three-year-old kinder for every Victorian child.
+• The Allan Labor Government is rolling out three-year-old kinder for every Victorian child.
 Every child in Williamstown will have access to at least five hours of funded kinder per week, increasing to 15 hours by 2029.
 Families will save $1150 on average, while an extra 6,000 roles for qualified early childhood teachers and educators will also be created.

 • $600,000 Building Blocks capacity grant for One Tree Altona North Children’s Centre.